chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_secret_key.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Encrypting a data bag requires a secret key.
+Encrypting a data bag item requires a secret key.
 A secret key can be created in any number of ways.
 For example, |open ssl| can be used to generate a random number, which can then be used as the secret key:

 .. code-block:: bash